 However, there is light at the end of the tunnel and looks like the tide is slowly but surely turning against the high-carb/low-fat diet myth.

-I recently had the pleasure of listing to a TEDtalk by Dr. Sarah Hallberg, the Medical Director of the Medically Supervised Weight Loss Programme.
+I recently had the pleasure of listening to a TEDtalk by Dr. Sarah Hallberg, the Medical Director of the Medically Supervised Weight Loss Programme.
 Dr. Hallberg is also board certified in both obesity medicine and internal medicine and has a Master’s Degree in Exercise Physiology.

 Needless to say, she is no light-weight when it comes to her knowledge and expertise in both diabetes and obesity, and her dietary and nutritional programmes have consistently exceeded national benchmarks for weight loss, and has been highly successful in reversing diabetes and other metabolic diseases.